DFabric/DPlatform-Shell/README.md

  - [(WordPress) Calypso](https://developer.wordpress.com/calypso/) - A single interface built for reading, writing, and managing all of your WordPress sites in one place
  - [Dillinger](http://dillinger.io/) - A cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor

-## Roadmap
- - [1] Install apps efficiently through a terminal UI - In progress
- - (2) DPlatform Web GUI to manage apps easily - Not started
- - (3) Build a custom image with DPlatform Web GUI auto-configuration - Not started

 ## Install
 Clone the DPlatform git project, and then run it:
 ``` sh